NITCbase/nitcbase.github.io/docs/Misc/Installation Guidelines.md

 A [manual setup](./ManualSetup.md) guide is also provided, but it is not officially supported and can be followed at your own discretion.

-## Install and setup Docker on host machine
+## Install and setup Docker on the host machine

 Follow the instructions available [here](https://docs.docker.com/get-docker/) to install docker on your machine.
-You could also go through the [Docker quick start quide](https://docs.docker.com/get-started/) to know more about Docker .
+You could also go through the [Docker quick start quide](https://docs.docker.com/get-started/) to know more about Docker.

 :::caution WARNING
 The following has **not** been tested on _Windows_.